 Non-clustered Index Examples

-Our next set of SQL index examples is about non-clustered indexes.
+Our next set of SQL performance tuning examples is about non-clustered indexes.
 These indexes don’t physically sort your table records.
 Instead, they use a row locator to point to the clustered index or table having the key value.